-As you can see, you are going to have the “name brand” chicken breast as well as Kirkland Signature.
+As you can see, you will have the “name brand” chicken breast and Kirkland Signature.
 The thin-cut breast will contain up to 15% solution of salt and water, while the regular-cut chicken breast will contain up to 8%.

-For the longest time, I preferred the thin cut chicken breast simply because I found the thinner pieces easier to cook properly.
-Now knowing that the Costco chicken includes 15% injected solution, I buy the fresh chicken breast and freeze the unused portions.
+For the longest time, I preferred the thin-cut chicken breast because I found the thinner pieces easier to cook correctly.
+Now knowing that the Costco chicken includes a 15% injected solution, I buy the fresh chicken breast and freeze the unused portions.

 To recreate the thin Costco chicken breast, I get the regular cut, and if desired, I would slice them lengthwise to create my own “thin” chicken breast.

 Boneless Chicken Thighs - Gone for Good?

 O boneless chicken thighs, boneless chicken thighs, where art thou?
-Unfortunately, it’s been a long while since I’ve seen frozen boneless skinless chicken thighs available at Costco with any regularity.
+Unfortunately, it’s been a long while since I’ve seen frozen boneless skinless chicken thighs available at Costco.

 Are Costco frozen boneless chicken thighs discontinued?

 I’ve searched Costco locations all throughout the bay area as well as north texas, and I cannot find frozen boneless chicken thighs.
 When I first noticed them unavailable at regular Costco’s, I would have luck at the business center, but even now, they seem to be out of stock there as well.

 When they did have them, they were sold in a yellow Kirkland Signature bag and went for approximately $13-$14 (pre-everything inflation) per 6.5lb bag.
-This equates to $2.15 a pound (pre-inflation) and they contained only 8% salt/water solution.
+This equates to $2.15 a pound (pre-inflation), containing only 8% salt/water solution.
 They were, without a doubt, my go-to Costco chicken purchase.